18F/handbook/docs/04-how-we-work/tools/harvest.md

 ### Logging Your Working Expectations

 *   A full time employee is slotted for a 40 hour work week
 *   Fixed price projects: If someone only worked 4 hours then that is what she should bill.
-If she works an 8 hour day, even if 2 hours were for civicactions related meetings or comms, she should bill it all to the fixed price project.
+If she works an 8 hour day, even if 2 hours were for CivicActions-related meetings or comms, she should bill it all to the fixed price project.
 She doesn't need to make up the 2 hours from today if she can get her tickets complete, but if she's going to fall behind then she should do her best to catch up.
 *   Fixed price projects: 100% (40 hours / week - this means you can bill your internal meetings, like pod calls, to the project)
 *   Time and Materials: 85-95% (34-38 hours / week)